pre-char/Flappy_Rocket/README.md

-# Thanks for playing my Flappy Rocket game.
+# Flappy Rocket
+it's a game similar to flappy bird

-## video link
+## Video link
 https://youtu.be/ERnl9SH5ssE

 ## How to play